 - a.
-Meet directors are required to upload results from their competition into the USAW membership system.
-This can be done by using the upload form for results located.
+Meet Directors are required to upload results from their competition into the USAW membership system.
+This can be done by using the upload form for results located in the BARS platform.
 For support reach out to usaw@usaweightlifting.org - b.
 Meet Directors must enter the results of the competition within 14 (fourteen) calendar days of the event. - i.
 If the event is a final qualification deadline competition for a national competition, the results are required to be uploaded within 24hrs. - c.
-Meet director should upload the Local/National/International referees that officiated the event into the USAW membership system.
-Click here for instructions on how to do that. - d.
+In advance of the meet, Meet Directors should verify all referee credentials.
+Referees are required to have a current membership, current SafeSport training, and a current referee certification. - d.
 Once entered, it is the responsibility of the Meet Director to review the results and contact usaw@usaweightlifting.org with any discrepancies.